kojiishi/w3lists/README.md

 Scrape http://lists.w3.org/ to create a threaded-tree.

-* Can scrape multiple periods/pages to build one thread-tree.
+* Can build one thread-tree from multiple periods/pages
-* Can follow in-reply-to even when the e-mails it replied to is not in the scraping targets.
+* Can follow in-reply-to even when they are not in the scraping targets.

 ## Prerequisite

 * Python 2.7
-* `pip install requests` (Mac may need `sudo pip install requests`)
+* `sudo pip install requests`

 ## EXAMPLE